4 Quick Steps That Can Help Turn Around a Poor Credit Score

 If you’re drowning in credit card debt and hemorrhaging money on interest payments, consider refinancing your debt with a personal loan.

 Once again, it’s easier than you might think.
-A good place to start is Even Financial, which can help you borrow up to $100,000.
+A good place to start is Fiona, which can help you borrow up to $100,000, if your credit score is at least 620.
 Once you type in your info, compares interest rates from several lenders.
 There’s no charge for this.

 Use that loan to pay off your high-interest credit cards.
 Then you repay the lender a fixed amount every month for a set time period — usually two to four years.